-If you’ve refinanced your student loans once, you may assume you can’t refinance again.
-But, in fact, that’s not true.
-You can refinance your student loans with private lenders as often as you’d like, as long as you’re able to qualify for a new refinance loan.
+If you’ve refinanced your student loans already, you may assume you can’t refinance them again.
+But that’s actually not true.
+You can refinance your student loans as often as you’d like, as long as you qualify.

 On this page:

 Compare Student Loan Refinancing Options

 - Refinance both federal and private student loans